So you got a collection of tracks and want to have a go at releasing your album to the world. Brilliant and well done.

-First thing to establish here is that whatever channel you choose they will not handle promotion for you.
-If you are reading this then I assume it safe to say you don’t have Mr Sony handling this for you so promotion is on you.
+The first thing to establish here is that whatever channel you choose they will not handle promotion for you.
+If you are reading this then I assume it safe to say you don’t have Mr. Sony handling this for you so promotion is on you.
 Don’t mix Distribution and Promotion (and don’t pay for it as an “extra”).

-I use Bandcamp for my music as they have a very album-friendly format and don’t charge anything up front (or too much per sale).
-Bandcamp simply let you build your music store.
+I use Bandcamp for my music as they have a very album-friendly format and don’t charge anything upfront (or too much per sale).
+Bandcamp simply lets you build your music store.
 You can also embed tracks and albums on your web site.
-You upload your tracks and Bandcamp allow the fan to download in a choice of formats from Wave & FLAC to 320 or 128kbit mp3.
+You upload your tracks and Bandcamp allows the fan to download in a choice of formats from Wave & FLAC to 320 or 128kbit mp3.
 Easy peasy.

 I have also used CD Baby to get an album on iTunes, Spotify and every other outlet in the known universe (give or take a Pandora).
 The set up is about the same as Bandcamp only this time they charge you to Aggregate your album out to all the other channels.
 Tempting to use this if you want to be on iTunes etc but before you do step back a bit:

 Why do you need to be on iTunes?